danielduarte/es-eval/README.md

 :white_check_mark: Easily provide a way to enter and evaluate custom conditions

-:white_check_mark: Embed JS expressions if template engines
+:white_check_mark: Embed JS expressions in template engines

 :white_check_mark: Parse custom JS functions once and evaluate them many times

-:white_check_mark: Include your context with values, objects and arrays in the expressions
+:white_check_mark: Create expressions with context values, including objects and arrays

 # What is this **NOT** for